 Mother of… that kid's about to—

-I can see the train coming.
-They're chasing each other again, moving closer and closer to the yellow warning line.
+I can see the train.
+The boys are chasing each other again, moving closer and closer to the yellow warning line.

 A stationmaster yells at them from the platform on the other side, "Hey, you brats!
 Stop that!
 It's dangerous!"